Understanding the CRAM Risk Assessment Method

 Advantages of the CRAMM Methodology

 One of the benefits of using the CRAMM methodology is its comprehensive approach to risk assessment, which allows organizations to gain a holistic understanding of their vulnerabilities and develop effective mitigation strategies.
-This methodology offers several advantages:
+This methodology offers several important advantages:

 • Thorough analysis: CRAMM provides a structured framework for identifying and assessing risks across various areas, including information technology systems, physical security, personnel, and processes.